Project-MONAI/tutorials/full_gpu_inference_pipeline/README.md

 ```
 Please note that when starting the docker container, --ipc=host should be set, so that shared memory can be used to do the data transmission between server and client.
 Also you should allocate a relatively large shared memory using --shm-size option, because starting from 21.04 release, Python backend uses shared memory to connect user's code to Triton.
 ### Setup python execution environment
 Since we will use MONAI transforms in Triton python backend, we should set up the python execution environment in Triton container by following the instructions in [Triton python backend repository](https://github.com/triton-inference-server/python_backend#using-custom-python-execution-environments).
 For the installation steps of MONAI, you can refer to [monai install](https://docs.monai.io/en/latest/installation.html "monai install").
-Below are the steps used to setup the proper environments for this experiments:
+Below are the steps used to setup the proper environments for this experiment:

 Install the software packages below:
 - conda